enrico-leonardi/ICA-as-source-separation-on-audio/README.md

 </ul>

 ## Abstract:
-The assignment includes 4 exercises:
+In this problem we worked on a set of mixed audio recordings which have been created using instantaneous mixing.
+The audio file contains two channels.
+Two Python scripts are included:
 <ol type="I">
-  <li>The objective of this exercise is to implement linear discrete-time communication system model, and show that the linear adaptive linear equalizer is effective in combating distortions induced by the channel.</li>
-  <li>In this exercise, the goal is to demonstrate the capabilities of a single-layer neural network, trained by gradient descent (backpropagation), to model various functions.</li>
-  <li>The objective of this exercise is to implement the nonlinear discrete-time communication channel with the nonlinear equalizer.
-You will demonstrate that the nonlinear equalizer, implemented as a multiple input single layer neural network, is effective in combating distortions induced by the nonlinear channel.</li>
-  <li>Finally, implement a convolutional nonlinear equalizer using the techniques implemented so far, and evaluate its performance on the nonlinear channel specified by the parameters from the previous exercise.</li>
+  <li>Main script, loading the audio files and calling the ICA function</li>
+  <li>ICA function definition and model's weights update implementation</li>
 </ol>

 ## Data
-The employed scripts have been primarily developed by me.
-You can check how I addressed each one of the exercises by glimpsing into each exercise script.
-A small PDF report is also available for showcasing and discussing the results.
+The employed scripts have been primarily developed by the course staff.
+The students were called to individually complete specific lines of code only, in order to apply the formulas discussed in class.

 ## Goal
-The report has been the final of 4 mandatory hand-ins required to succeed the course.
-The objective of the course has been to introduce basic machine learning techniques that can be applied for designing fiber-optic and as well as wireless communication systems.
-The course provided us students with knowledge of how to: 1) build data driven models of from input/output data.
-This will include models of amplifiers, transmission channels, transmitter-receivers, 2) design pre- and –post nonlinear equalizers based on multi-layer neural-network.
-3) optimal filtering and recover useful information from noisy observations and 4) perform system performance prediction and optimization of communication systems and networks.
+The Exercise belongs to week 8 class, focused on dictionary learning and source separation.
+Specifically, several dictionary learning-based algorithms have been discussed, while only Independent Component Analysis has been applied.
+The objective of the exercise has been to understand the derivation behind ICA, and apply ICA as a source separation technique.
+The course provided us students with knowledge of: 1) Fundamental and widely applied signal processing methods.
+2) Matlab or Python as a tool for the development of signal processing algorithms.
+3) how to derive and construct a modern signal processing system based on machine learning.

 ## Usage
-The suggested means of usage of the provided material is by reading through the PDF report.
-In aid of the concepts, the Python scripts can be checked to understand how to manually implement adaptive equalizers and single-layer neural networks based on gradient descent.
+The suggested means of usage of the provided material is by reading through the main Python ex8_5.py script.
+By loading the mixture_instantaneous.wav audio file, two audio files (ica_source_1.wav and ica_source_2.wav) are being returned, demonstrating how ICA model is effective within separation of sources that are statistically independent.

 ## Conclusion
 Machine learning is becoming an indispensable tool for communication engineers.
 However, as the field of machine learning is broad, identifying a set of relevant tools for solving a specific set of problems may be challenging. <br/><br/> Specifically for this assignment, linear and nonlinear adaptive equalizer models have been implemented.
 Moreover, it has been successfully shown how a signal - distorted by such modeled systems - can be restored by resorting on machine learning algorithms (e.g. gradient descent).